conceptofmind/LaMDA-rlhf-pytorch/README.md

 ```

 ## Notes on training at scale:
-- There may be issues with NaN for fp16 training.
 - [Pipeline parallelism should be used with ZeRO 1, not ZeRO 2.](https://github.com/microsoft/DeepSpeed/discussions/1911)

 ## About LaMDA: